nus-cs2030s/2021-s2/docs/19-exception.md

 }
 ```

-## Throwing Exception
+## Throwing Exceptions

-The `try`-`catch`-`finally` blocks above show you how to _handle_ exception.
+The `try`-`catch`-`finally` blocks above show you how to _handle_ exceptions.
 Let's see how we can throw an exception.
 Let's revisit our `Circle` class.
 A circle cannot have a negative radius.
 Let's say that we wish our constructor to throw an `IllegalArgumentException` when a negative radius is passed in.

 We need to do two things.
 First, we need to declare that the construct is throwing an exception, with the `throws` keyword.
-Second, we have to create a new IllegalArgumentException object and throw it to the caller with the `throw` keywords.
+Second, we have to create a new `IllegalArgumentException` object and throw it to the caller with the `throw` keywords.

 ```Java
   public Circle(Point c, double r) throws IllegalArgumentException {